spotinst/help/src/docs/administration/identity-providers/custom-saml-idp-configuration.md

 # Custom SAML IDP Configuration

-Configuring an IDP to authenticate using SAML requires the following information:
+Configuring an IDP to authenticate using SAML requires the:

 - Service provider information
 - Attributes